My Daughter Is A SatanistPosted: August 3, 2014

 Written by Sophie

-I think in many parts of the world if a twelve year old girl suddenly told her mother that she was a Satanist it would cause a lot of anxiety and concern.
+I think in many parts of the world if a fourteen year old girl suddenly told her mother that she was a Satanist it would cause a lot of anxiety and concern.
 To be honest it caused me a lot of concern too.

 As a preface, I should say that my daughter knows that Cassie and I are Satanists.
 We certainly don’t force our views on her but we don’t deny them either.
 We have also warned her as subtly as possible that a lot of people misunderstand or don’t agree with Satanism and so it would be best not to talk about our beliefs with people she doesn’t know well.
 She has access to what we call our altar room where there are a collection of Satanic books and an altar with various pagan and satanic symbols and objects.
 She has met some of our pagan and satanic friends and gets on well with them.
 I would like to state clearly though that we are extremely careful not to expose her to any of the more adult aspects of our rituals or lifestyle.
 (I only say that because I know that some people are unable to separate real satanism from the various horror stories of so called satanic abuse that often arise in the media and on the net).